-Regardless of the season and the area your are visiting, it is advisable to carry warm clothes, loose trousers, cotton tops, hiking footwear, good sunblock and a hat (to protect you from the sun and the cold).
+Clothing: Regardless of the season and the area of Peru you are visiting, it is advisable to carry warm clothes, loose pants, cotton tops, hiking footwear, good sunscreen and a hat.

-There is no set percentage for tips, it depends on the customer's level of satisfaction with the service.
-10% of the bill is usually considered adequate.
+Misc.: Peru’s electricity runs on 220 volts and 60 cycles (except for Arequipa where it is 50 cycles).
+There is no pre-established amount for gratuities, it depends on your level of satisfaction with the service.
+Generally, 10% of the check is considered adequate.

 Sign up to receive exclusive discounts, deals, the latest Peruvian travel trends and moreSubscribe